Jewelweed is a native plant that has been used for centuries in North America by Native

 Jewelweed leaves are oval, usually round- toothed; lower ones opposite, upper ones alternate.
 They have a waxy surface coating that repels water like a newly waxed car.
 The veins in the leaves end in the notches between the teeth.

-from a necklace, Pale Jewelweed has yellow flowers, Spotted Touch-Me-Nots have orange
+necklace, Pale Jewelweed has yellow flowers, Spotted Touch-Me-Nots have orange flowers with

 imagination.
 Trumpet vine climbs trees and has pointed pinnate leaves.

-Click here to learn about our jewelweed remedies for skin rashes.
+Click here to learn about my jewelweed remedies for skin rashes.
 The best natural remedy known for Poison ivy and Oak irritation!

 The Jewelweed stem is succulent , hollow, and usually reddish at the joints.
 Jewelweed has very shallow reddish roots with stringy tan rootlets.
 The seeds will 'pop' when touched , that is where the name Touch-Me-Nots came from.
 Jewelweed seeds are edible and said to have a mild walnut taste.
 The Spotted Orange Jewelweed variety is most commonly used for treating irritated skin and poison ivy rashes although the Pale Jewelweed may also have medicinal properties .